LocalCoinIS/dev.bitshares.works/docs/api/objects_ids.rst

 -------

-In contrast to most cryptocurrency wallets, the BitShares 2.0 has a different model to represent the blockchain, its transactions and accounts.
-This chapter wants to given an introduction to the concepts of *objects* as they are used by the BitShares 2.0 client.
+In contrast to most cryptocurrency wallets, the LocalCoin has a different model to represent the blockchain, its transactions and accounts.
+This chapter wants to given an introduction to the concepts of *objects* as they are used by the LocalCoin client.
 Furthermore, we will briefly introduce the API and show how to subscribe to object changes (such as new blocks or incoming deposits).
 Afterwards, we will show how exchange may monitor their accounts and credit incoming funds to their corresponding users.